Para-Lang/para-compiler/docs/source/lang_ref/statements/selection_statement.rst

         }
     }

-In this case the evaluation of the first block can either lead to another if-statement or the continuation to an ``else if`` statement.
-Though no ``else`` block exists, meaning when reaching the second statement, if variable ``x`` is not smaller than ``5``, the selection statement will end without any block execution and the program simply end.
+In this case the evaluation of the first block can either lead to a block or to an ``else if`` statement.
+Though no ``else`` block exists, meaning when reaching the second statement and the evaluation is ``false``, the selection statement will end without any block execution.

 Switch Statement
 ================